vinaenae/Vinay-s-Personal-Portfolio/content/projects/FutureIsSTEM.md

 showInProjects: true
 ---

-#1 New-Release in Scientific Research, #1 Trending in Science for Kids (Amazon Books) with 4+ star rating.
+#1 Trending in Scientific Research, #1 Trending in Science for Kids (Amazon Books) with 4+ star rating.